awsdocs/amazon-kendra-developer-guide/doc_source/data-source-slack.md

 + **Slack workspace team ID**—The Slack team ID you copied from your Slack main page URL\.
 + **List of entities to index**—Whether Amazon Kendra should index your public and private channels, and your group and direct messages\.
 + **Crawl date**—The date to start crawling your data from your Slack workspace team\.
 The date must follow this format: yyyy\-mm\-dd\.
-+ **Secret Amazon Resource Name \(ARN\)**—Provide the Amazon Resource Name \(ARN\) of a Secrets Manager secret that contains the authentication credentials you created in your Slack account\.
++ **Secret Amazon Resource Name \(ARN\)**—Provide the Amazon Resource Name \(ARN\) of a Secrets Manager secret that contains the authentication credentials for your Slack account\.
 The secret is stored in a JSON structure with the following keys:

   ```
   {